U.S. stocks fall with oil, other commodities; yields rise

 "I think everybody wants them to move or not move.
 The month-to-month stuff is killing everybody," he said as the market has been whipsawed all year by speculation on timing of a rate hike.

 Weak oil prices weighed on energy and a slump in gold and copper dragged on the materials sector.
-Energy shares led the S&P decline with a 1 percent drop.
-Interest-rate-sensitive utilities were the next weakest sector, followed by materials.
+Energy shares .SPNY led the S&P decline with a 1 percent drop.
+Interest-rate-sensitive utilities .SPLRCU were the next weakest sector, followed by materials .SPLRCM.

 "There is a fair amount of corporate issuance out there today, and that has been a big contributor to the price action," said Ian Lyngen, senior government bond strategist at CRT Capital in Stamford, Connecticut.

-The dollar rose against most major currencies, hitting a more than two-month high versus the yen on bets for a rate hike.
-The dollar index, measuring the greenback against a basket of major currencies, rose 0.04 percent.
+The dollar rose against most major currencies, hitting a more than two-month high versus the yen JPY= on bets for a rate hike.
+The dollar index .DXY, measuring the greenback against a basket of major currencies, rose 0.04 percent.

 Thursday's data showed that the United States last week had its biggest rise in jobless claims in eight months, while third-quarter productivity gained after a drop in self-employment caused overall hours worked to fall for the first time in six years, restraining costs.